RyoNakagami/RyoNakagami.github.io/_posts/2023-11-05-what-happens-toyour-brain-as-you-age.md

 For those who go through menopause, changes to the amount of estrogen affect brain energy consumption, producing symptons like hot flushes and mood swings.
-The volume of white matter also falls and doesn't recover. but despite this, tabout a hose who are post menopausal have higher structural connectivity between some brain regions than those who don't go through menopause, meaning that the connections in those regions may become more efficient.
+The volume of white matter also falls and doesn't recover. but despite this, those who are post menopausal have higher structural connectivity between some brain regions than those who don't go through menopause, meaning that the connections in those regions may become more efficient.
 The point at which your brain begins to slow down depends on your genes, but on the whole